ReactVision/viro/docs/ViroObjectDetector.md

 On-device, open-vocabulary object detection powered by [YOLOE](https://docs.ultralytics.com/models/yoloe/) running through ONNX Runtime.
 Runs fully offline — no network, no cloud.

-The component opens a camera feed (its own `AVCaptureSession`/CameraX, or the shared AR session), runs inference at a throttled frame rate, and fires `onDetection` with bounding boxes and labels.
+`ViroObjectDetector` works **only in AR**: it shares the camera feed of an enclosing `ViroARSceneNavigator` (it never opens a camera of its own), runs inference at a throttled frame rate, and fires `onDetection` with bounding boxes and labels.
+It renders nothing itself — mount it as a child or sibling of the navigator and give it `width: 0, height: 0`.

 > **Inference provider required.** `ViroObjectDetector` ships the camera + plumbing, but the actual ONNX inference lives in the companion package **[`@reactvision/react-viro-onnx`](../../react-viro-onnx/README.md)**.
 There is **no built-in fallback** on either platform: without the provider the detector produces no detections and fires `onError` ("No ONNX inference provider registered…").
 Add it to your `plugins` and it auto-registers (see its README).